 In December 2007, the nation entered into a recession caused by the downturn in the housing markets that worsened due to the global capital markets crisis that occurred starting in September 2008.
-Rates of economic decline have been sharp as the nation's gross domestic product has fallen and unemployment has hit the highest levels in decades.
-While the national recession ended in June 2009, recovery has been slow.
-While the Dow Jones Industrial Average has risen from a low of 6,547 in March of 2009 to over 12,000 by December 2011, though this is still well below the 14,200 historical high of two years ago.
-Housing values also appear to have started to rise again after hitting lows in March 2009, though they weakened towards the end of the calendar year 2011, as some of those rises may have been attributable to tax credits available in ARRA as well as other stimulus measures.
+Rates of economic decline were sharp during the recession as the nation's gross domestic product has fallen and unemployment hit the highest levels in decades, and, while the national recession ended in June 2009, recovery has been slow.
+Although the Dow Jones Industrial Average has risen from a low of 6,547 in March of 2009 to over 13,000 by December 2012, it is still well below the 14,200 historical high of two years ago.
 Most economists believe unemployment will remain relatively high in the near future.

-Massachusetts' economy has outperformed the nation's economy as a whole during and following the most recent recession, and home prices have fallen by less than in the U.S as a whole (see chart at left).
-The unemployment rate for the Commonwealth rose from 5.2% in July of 2008 to a high of 9.5% in February 2011, but since then has declined, and in November 2011 stood at 7.0%.
-This decline is greater than in the nation as a whole, where unemployment rose from 5.8% in July 2008 to a high of 10.1% in October 2009 (a rate that had not been seen since 1983), and has declined by only 1.5%, to 8.6% as of November 2011.
-Population growth in the Commonwealth, which during the 1990s and most of the 2000s was lower than in the nation as a whole, was only slightly slower than in the U.S. in calendar years 2009, 2010 and 2011, probably due to the fact the state economy has performed better than the national economy during the most recent recession.
+Massachusetts' economy has outperformed the nation's economy as a whole during and following the most recent recession.
+Home prices fell in Massachusetts by approximately 18% compared at their lowest point during the recession, compared to 34% nationally.
+The unemployment rate for the Commonwealth rose from 5.2% in July of 2008 to a high of 9.5% in February 2011, but since then has declined, to a low of 6.0% in June 2012, though it has since risen to 6.6% as of October 2012.
+This decline in unemployment is greater than in the nation as a whole, where unemployment rose from 5.8% in July 2008 to a high of 10.1% in October 2009 (a rate that had not been seen since 1983), and has declined by only 2.2%, to 7.9% as of October 2012.